Marrakech souks: ready to haggle

 Navigating the markets in Marrakech

-- *Follow the general flow of the crowd: Following the crowd is just like letting the current take you, eventually you’ll find land, In this case, you’ll find a way out.
+- *Follow the general flow of the crowd: Following the crowd is just like letting the current take you, eventually you’ll find land, In this case, you’ll find a way out of the Marrakech souks.

 - *Leave breadcrumbs for yourself: Not literal ones, but pick out some noticeable signs, or something you will recognize and use them to backtrack.

-- *Go with somebody who knows their way around.
+- *Go with somebody who knows their way around the Marrakech souks.
 My first few days I was with friends who had been in Marrakech a few days before, so they were my guides inside them.

-- *Familiarise yourself with certain stalls, use them as landmarks and after a few days, you’ll pass them knowing where you are.
+- *Familiarise yourself with certain stalls inside the Marrakech souks, use them as landmarks and after a few days, you’ll pass them knowing where you are.
 There will be some places that just stand out to you.

 - *Also after a few days, you’ll know which souks sell what, which are quieter, and which ones you’ll be harassed in more.

-- *After a few days, you’ll also find yourself constructing a mental map in your head.
+- *Once you’re familiar with a few stalls inside the Marrakech souks, you’ll also find yourself constructing a mental map in your head.
 A couple of the souks have little courtyards to separate them before joining onto another.
 You can use them to help navigate around too.

 What’s sold in the Marrakech Markets?